Large-scale-data-processing/l5-2019-base/README.md

         - option B: clone the repo to the K3s worker nodes and build the Dockerfiles there
     - create a Helm chart for our application
     - decide which components ("services" in Docker-Compose) are already present as Helm charts and include them in our chart
-    - for another components write appropriate Helm templates (deployments, services, etc.)
+    - for other components write appropriate Helm templates (deployments, services, etc.)
-    - make sure to handle volumes! (for simplicity you can use hostPaths, but in practice you should use a Volume Provider, like EBS, Cinder, NFS etc.)
+    - make sure to handle volumes! (for simplicity you can use hostPaths, but in practice, you should use a Volume Provider, like EBS, Cinder, NFS etc.)
+    - add appropriate liveness and readiness probes

 6. **Application deployment**
     - deploy the prepared application chart to your Kubernetes cluster
     - check if everything works fine
     - make some change in the `values.yaml` file (e.g. increase the replicas of the text embedding worker) and perform a rolling update
     - rollback the change

+7. **Application check**
+    - make sure that everything is working correctly
+        - data is collected
+        - you can see changes on the Grafana dashboard
+        - you can see changes on the Redash dashboard